Mobile Real-Time Target Machine

 The Mobile real-time target machine is Speedgoat’s mainstay target computer for field and in-vehicle use, confined areas, or harsh environments.

-It is used in a broad range of application areas and industry sectors, such as Rapid Controller Prototyping (RCP) for the automotive and energy sectors.
+It is used in a broad range of application areas and industry sectors, such as Rapid Controller Prototyping (RCP) for the automotive and energy sectors, and PLC plant simulation.

 This high-performance target computer is Speedgoat’s answer to other small form factor designs based on PCI/104, COM Express, PCIe/104, etc.